-As the top math-guru of his era, Brahmagupta journeyed into astronomy: trying to evaluate the periodic positions of heavenly bodies.
-He was a pacesetter too: introducing some of the earliest known symbolical expressions in his treatises on Geometry, Arithmetic and Algebra (similar to what Diophantus did three centuries prior).
-Most of his works did not survive, but those that did showed that he was obsessed with quadrilaterals.
-This explains why some contemporary theorems (such as the formula for the area of a cyclic quad), are named after him.
-But even more noteworthy is that Brahmagupta is credited (alongside Chang Tshang, Liu Hui, etc.) with depicting decimals, zero and negative numbers as useful mathematical entities.
-These are evidenced in his book, titled Brahmasphutasiddhanta.
-And a century after his death, an astronomer named Muhammad Al-Fazari safeguarded this work by translating it into Arabic.
+As the top math-guru of his era, Brahmagupta journeyed into astronomy and trigonometry: trying to evaluate the periodic positions of heavenly bodies.
+He was a pacesetter too: introducing some of the earliest known symbolical expressions in his treatises on Geometry, Arithmetic and Algebra (similar to, but independent from what Diophantus did three centuries prior).
+Most of his works did not survive; but those that did, showcased his obsession with quadrilaterals.
+This explains why several contemporary theorems (such as the formula for the area of a cyclic quad), are named after him.
+But even more notable is that Brahmagupta is credited (alongside: Liu Hui, Zhang Cang, etc.) with depicting decimals, zero and negative numbers as useful mathematical entities.
+These are evidenced in his book titled Brahmasphutasiddhanta.
+A century after his demise, the astronomer, Muhammad Al-Fazari, safeguarded this work by translating it into Arabic.
 It was a copy of this translation that Muhammad Al-Khwarizmi used to learn the decimals.
 He then used the acquired knowledge to publish his Al-Jam wal-tafriq bi hisal-al-Hind (which means: Addition and Subtraction based on Indian Arithmetic).
-This book by Al-Khwarizmi was later translated into Latin (as Algorithmi de numero Indorum), and was sold throughout Europe.
+This book by Al-Khwarizmi was later translated to Latin as Algorithmi de numero Indorum, and was sold throughout Europe.
 Thus, Brahmagupta taught Europeans (and the wider world) the decimal system.
-His reputation as a mathematician is such that few people are aware of all he did for astronomy.
-Instead, his criticisms of earlier works (on the subject) are often citied.
-Several theorems, formulae, identities, interpolations and concepts are named after him.
+His cachet as a mathematician is such that few people realized how profoundly versed he was in astronomy.
+I remain impressed by the extent his exegesis, Khandakhadyaka, beautifully and eloquently augmented Aryabhata’s flagship: Ardharatrikapaksa.
+Several concepts are named after Brahmagupta.